Groxx/cadence-client/plans.md

 more detailed?
 - maybe I should target un-exposing internal things like search attrs, and then just copy/paste to make a non-aliased version?
   - feels like probably, as it keeps steps smaller and more verifiable.
+- no zero-valued iotas, all should have a validate func
+- definitely get rid of idls, use idl module
+- get rid of mocks